StephenHogsten/Punterest/README.md

 - [ ] paging for the pins (this probably keeps masonry from freaking out)
 - [ ] display saving error messages
 - [ ] make a starter repo for myself
+- [ ] separate the user filters to their own things